 The UK Kennel Club breed average COI is 5.8% - see 'A Beginners Guide to COI'

 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 The Brittany is a dog without physical exaggerations but care will need to be taken to make sure that his ears are clean.
 Longish, hairy ears are prone to pick up seeds and other debris.
 Soreness and infection can occur if care is not taken.

-- Hip dysplasia (abnormality of the hip joint causing pain and disability) breed mean score 14.9 (ideally parents should be lower)
+- Hip dysplasia: breed mean score 14.9 (ideally parents should be lower)